Skip to main content

 Environmental Certification

-Salt Lake County certifies to HUD that Jennifer Wilson, Certifying Officer, in her capacity as Mayor, consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
+Salt Lake County certifies to HUD that Catherine Kanter, Certifying Officer, in her capacity as Deputy Mayor of Regional Operations, consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
 HUD’s approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows Salt Lake County to use HUD program funds.

 Objections to Release of Funds